etienne-delestoile/etienne-delestoile.github.io/research.md

 ### Land-Use & Land-Take Accounts (2008–2021)

-Creation of annual land-use and land-take accounts for all French sectors and firms using geospatial datasets (Fichiers Fonciers, SIRENE).
-The work documents sectoral footprints and helps design “no net land-take” policies.
+Creation of annual land-use and land-take accounts for all French sectors and firms using

-### Biodiversity-Related Transition Risk Assessment

-Quantification of sectoral exposure to biodiversity-related constraints via land-use dependencies, linking ecological pressures to sectoral vulnerabilities and transition risks.